 New Jersey is a contributory negligence state, which means that the person asking for damages in a lawsuit has to be less responsible for the accident than the person who allegedly caused the accident.
 In the car accident scenario, if the other driver is asking you to pay for his damages, he has to be less responsible for the accident than you are.
 If a jury believes that him straying into your lane is a bigger cause of the accident than your speed, he may not be able to recover damages.
 However, if a jury finds that the accident would have been avoided if you were driving slower, you may have to pay damages.

-Get Legal Help from a New Jersey Attorney
+Get Legal Help With Your New Jersey Negligence Claim

 New Jersey has numerous public and personal tort laws.
 Finding a New Jersey attorney who knows the state contributory negligence limits can maximize your financial award.
-If you are dealing with a personal injury matter that merits compensation, you can find the best guidance by contacting a New Jersey injury attorney for a free claim evaluation.
+If you're dealing with a personal injury matter that merits compensation, you can find the best guidance by contacting a New Jersey injury attorney near you.

 Contact a qualified attorney.